-CIS 201 Introduction to Information Systems\ (3 Hours)
+CIS 201 Introduction to Information Systems (3 Hours)

-Prerequisites: ACCT 121.
+Prerequisites : ACCT 121.

 This course introduces students to contemporary information systems and demonstrates how these systems are used throughout global organizations.
 Students will study key information system components and learn how these components are best leveraged by businesses.
 This course also provides an introduction to systems and development concepts, technology acquisition and various types of emerging or prevalent application software.
-3 hrs. lecture/wk.